open-contracting/standard/docs/guidance/map/organizational_units.md

 ### 1. Using the Organization object

-In Honduras, San Felipe Hospital announces a planning process for the purchase of food supplies.
+San Felipe Hospital in Honduras announces a planning process for the purchase of food supplies.
 The hospital is a unit of the Ministry of Health (Secretaría de Salud Pública) and is not a separate legal entity.

-The hospital is listed in the `parties` section with:
+The hospital is listed in the `parties` section and:

-* `.id` is set to `{identifier.scheme}-{identifier.id}-{unit identifier}`: HN-ONCAE-H1-10001-102
+* `.id` is set to `{identifier.scheme}-{identifier.id}-{unit identifier}`: HN-ONCAE-H1-10001-102.
-* `.name` set to `{organization name}-{unit name}`: Secretaría de Salud Pública - Hospital San Felipe
+* `.name` is set to `{organization name}-{unit name}`: Secretaría de Salud Pública - Hospital San Felipe.
-* `.identifier` set to the identifier for the legal entity to which the organizational unit belongs, the Ministry of Health.
+* `.identifier` is set to the identifier for the legal entity to which the organizational unit belongs, the Ministry of Health.
 * the identifier for the organizational unit is listed in `.additionalIdentifiers`.
 * `address` and `contactPoint` are set to the address and contact point of the hospital.